 In 1955, we established a partnership with Raytheon Corp., marking Honeywell's entry into the computer business.

 In 1957, we began working on fire detection and alarm systems.
 In many North American cities, the red and black "Protected by Honeywell" window stickers and placards were nearly as recognizable as the “Round” thermostat.
-Today we are the global leader in the industry.
+Today we are one of the foremost manufacturers and suppliers of equipment for fire detection system in the world.

 The company's name was officially changed to Honeywell Inc. in 1963.